civol/HDLRuby/README.md

 sig0 <= 0
 ```

-In oder to designate the signal of another system, or a sub signal of a
+For designating a signal of another system, or a sub signal in a
-hierarchical signal, the `.` operator is to be used as follows:
+hierarchical signal, you can use the `.` operator as follows:

 ```ruby
 <parent name>.<signal name>